5 Self-Storage Tips For Beginners

 Placement and labeling is also important.
 When it comes to placement, consider packing the items you will likely need the most toward the front of your unit so you can reach them right away, and vice versa with items you probably won’t need soon.
 In addition, clearly label all your boxes so you don't have to dig through them when the time comes.

-For best organization, we recommend using the U-Haul Smart Labeling System.
-This U-Haul App-based feature helps you keep track of your stored items using pictures and labels to create an inventory stored right on your mobile device.
+For best organization, we recommend using the U-Haul My Belongings Organizer.
+This app-based feature helps you keep track of your stored items using pictures and labels to create an inventory stored right on your mobile device.

-Learn more about organizing boxes for storage with the U-Haul Smart Labeling System.
+Learn more about organizing boxes for storage with the U-Haul My Belongings Organizer.

 5. Keep These Safety Tips in Mind